jeremyprice/game/readme.md

 - Difficulty: Value 0 through 99.
 To begin with, these with break down into easy (0 - 24), medium (25 - 74), hard (75 - 89), and very hard (90 - 99).
 - Chance: Value 0 through 99.
 Change that a special event will occur in a room.
 Things such as free healing, automatic damage etc.
 - Description: At first, description will randomly pull from a list of prewritten strings.
 May change this in the future.
+- monCount (Monster Count): Current number of monsters in the room.

 +------------------------------------------------------------+
 +                          Items                             +
 +------------------------------------------------------------+
+(not implemented)
 - Stats
 - Location worn
 - Use